Melaghar Camp

-Melaghar Camp was a training camp for Bengali guerilla fighters during Liberation war of Bangladesh.
-In a cabinet meeting of Bangladesh government, held on July 11, 1971, the Bangladeshi forces were divided into eleven sectors.
+Melaghar Camp was a training camp for Bengali guerrilla fighters during the Bangladesh Liberation War.
+In a cabinet meeting of the Provisional Government of Bangladesh, held on July 11, 1971, the Bangladesh Forces were divided into eleven sectors.
 Melaghar, near Agartala, India, was the headquarters of sector two.

 Sector information

 The sector Commander of sector two in Melaghar camp was Major Khaled Musarraf (late Maj Gen Khaled Mosharraf Bir Uttam) till October 21, 1971 and then Captain A T M Hyder (late Lt Col ATM Hyder Bir Uttam psc) from October 22 to December.
-A brigade named "K-force" was formed in Melaghar camp by Major Khaled Musharraf along with A. T. M. Hyder in September, 1971 and consisted of 4, 9 and 10 East Bengal Regiments.
+A brigade named "K-Force" was formed in Melaghar camp by Major Khaled Musharraf along with A. T. M. Hyder in September, 1971 and consisted of 4, 9 and 10 East Bengal Regiments.
 The fighters from this camp fought against the Pakistan Army in the eastern part of Faridpur, Noakhali, part of Comilla and Dhaka city.

-The first guerrilla unit under K force was developed here to attack the Pakistan army in Dhaka city.
+The first guerrilla unit under K Force was developed here to attack the Pakistan Army in Dhaka.